piranhacloud/piranha-coreprofile-tck/README.md

 Piranha Core Profile self-certification
 =======================================

+_This repository is no longer being maintained now that all contributions flow through Eclipse_

 This project is used to post the results of the self-certification of Piranha Core Profile against the relevant Jakarta EE TCKs.

 For self-certification to be successful the following TCK should pass: